semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 If you run the alternate job and it fails with a "resource not accessible by integration" error, there are two possible causes.

-## The workflow or job does not have sufficient permissions

-Semgrep findings in a private repository can only populate in the GitHub Advanced Security Dashboard if the correct permissions are set using the `permissions` key.
-See the following example.

-## The workflow permissions in your repository's Actions settings are set to read-only
+## Your repository's default workflow permissions are set to read-only

-Workflow permissions are set to `read-only` (default) unless they've previously been changed.
-The job requires `write` permissions to be successful.
+Repository-level workflow permissions are set to `read-only` (default) unless they've previously been changed.
+Use of the `permissions` key within the workflow file does not override this setting.

-To change permissions:
+To update this setting:
 1. Navigate to your organization or repository in GitHub.
 2. Click **Settings > Actions > General > Workflow permissions**.